farm-ng/tractor/doc/core_module.rst

 A standard approach to serialization allows us to define data structures, library APIs, and network APIs in a format that is language-neutral, and both forwards and backwards-compatible.

+Protobuf's tooling makes it easy to generate serialization code and service stubs for a variety of languages and frameworks.
+Currently, we generate code for C++, Python, Go, and Typescript.

 For more about the choice of protocol buffers, see TODO.

 Interprocess Communication